 If renting equipment for a larger group, contact the park ahead of time to ensure equipment is available.

-Canoe rentals are available for $8/hour or $50/day.
+Canoe rentals are available for $32/half day or $50/full day.
 Paddles and life vests are

 included in rental fee.
 The park has 2 canoes available for rent.

-Kayak rentals are available for $8/hour or $50/day.
+Kayak rentals are available for $32/half day or $50/full day.
 Paddles and life vests are

 included in rental fee.
-Two single kayaks, one double kayak, and one single fishing kayak are available for rental.
+Two single kayaks and one double kayak are available for rental.

 Stand Up Paddleboard Rentals